Ariel Chang

-Ariel Chang (born 29 August 1980), now Ngalim Tiunn is a Taiwanese children's rights activist and politician.
+Ariel Chang (born 29 August 1980), also known as Ngalim Tiunn, is a Taiwanese children's rights activist and politician.

 Early life and education

 Chang was born in Taipei County on 29 August 1980 and graduated from National Taiwan Ocean University.
 She earned a master's degree in communication, public relations, and advertising from Ulster University in Northern Ireland.

 Career

 Chang worked in public relations for Sanofi, Acuvue, and Mondelez International, and later headed the organization Taiwan Parks and Playgrounds for Children by Children.
 She was ranked third on the Democratic Progressive Party list for proportional representation.
 While formally registering her candidacy for the 2024 legislative election, Chang expressed hope that the government would consider children's' needs in the policymaking process.